vcgeers/miricle_docker/README.md

 ## Building a MIRICLE Docker image

+To get started:

+1. Ensure Docker is installed and running (ensure it has 4-8GB of RAM allocated, to run MIRI simulations)

-To get started, download / clone this repo, open a terminal, and change directory to your local repo.
+2. Download / clone this repo

+3. Open a terminal, and change directory to local repo

-To build e.g. the "stable" MIRICLE image, run:
+4. To build e.g. the "stable" MIRICLE image, run:

 `build_miricle_stable.sh`

 Ensure the script has been made executable (`chmod 755 build_miricle_stable.sh`), or alternatively run `sh build_miricle_stable.sh`.

-## Running a MIRICLE Docker container from a pre-built image
+## Running a MIRICLE Docker container

+A simple example to launch an instance of the MIRICLE "stable" image:

+`docker run -it --rm miriec/miricle_stable /bin/bash`

+Example to launch an instance of MIRICLE "test" image, while creating a link between a "scratch" directory on host machine, and the "simulations" path inside the Docker container.
+By default, simulations run within the Docker container will store output under the "/root/simulations" path, and the link will ensure that those simulations are available on the host machine, and will persist even after the container is removed.

-`docker run -it --rm miriec/miricle_test /bin/bash`
+`docker run -it --rm -v <absolute_path_to_local_scratch_directory>:/root/simulations miriec/miricle_test /bin/bash`

+Example to launch an instance of MIRICLE "devel" image, while creating a link between local repository checkouts and the "repos" path inside the Docker container.
+This can be used by developers to e.g. install a custom revision into conda / MIRICLE.

+`docker run -it --rm -v <absolute_path_to_local_repositories>:/root/repos miriec/miricle_devel /bin/bash`

 ## Useful Docker commands

 Command line help:

 `docker help`

 To check which Docker images are available on your system:

 `docker images`

 To check which Docker containers are running/stopped:

 `docker ps -a`

 To remove a stopped container:

 `docker rm <id_of_container>`

 To remove an image:

 `docker rmi <id_of_image>`